 But what of the Premier League today?
 Which current crop of speedsters hold the mantle for the English top-flight’s most blindingly quick set of players?

-Well, at Squawka we’ve looked at the numbers to see which three players clocked the highest top speeds this season and – incredibly – Leroy Sane failed to make the cut.
+Well, at Squawka we’ve looked at the numbers to see which three players clocked the highest top speeds during the 2018/19 season and – incredibly – Leroy Sane failed to make the cut.

 3. Ruben Vinagre (Wolves)